laro/Cilia/6 .../4 Discarded Ideas.md

 For several topics there are alternative ideas, that were discarded but are still worth mentioning.

-### Keep Trailing Semicolons
+### Trailing Semicolons
-- As this is difficult & unclear/disputed: Keep C++ semicolons for now?
+- As this is difficult & unclear/disputed: We could keep C++ semicolons.
 - Disadvantages of not having trailing semicolons:
     - Errors are less easily recognized.
 (Walter Bright / D: „Redundancy helps“)
     - Probably a completely new parser must be written, as the one from clang (for C++) no longer fits at all.